This article was updated in May 2019 with current information.

-Minneapolis, the largest city in Minnesota, gets looked over often.
+Minneapolis, the largest city in Minnesota, often gets overlooked.
 It’s considered ‘flyover worthy’ by some and ‘too cold’ by others.

 Despite the stereotypes, the city won bids to host big events.
 U.S. Bank Stadium hosted Super Bowl LII in February 2018.
-ESPN’s X Games are repeatedly held in Minneapolis and the NCAA Final Four will be in the city in April 2019.
+ESPN’s X Games are repeatedly held in Minneapolis and the NCAA Final Four was here in April 2019.
 And you don’t get those big ticket events by just applying.
 You need to have culture.

 It’s easy to get downtown Minneapolis from the airport.